Larry McMurtry Papers

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

-Larry McMurtry is probably the most well-known writer to have emerged from Texas in the twentieth century, appealing to both critics and readers with his novels of the contemporary and historic American West.
+Larry McMurtry is one of the most well-known writers to have emerged from Texas in the twentieth century, appealing to both critics and readers with his novels of the contemporary and historic American West.
 His trail-drive saga Lonesome Dove earned McMurtry the Pulitzer Prize for fiction in 1986, and many of his books have become national bestsellers.
 Lonesome Dove was turned into a highly-acclaimed television mini-series, and several of his novels have been made into films, most notably Terms of Endearment and The Last Picture Show, which garnered McMurtry an Academy Award nomination for the screenplay.